 1. Cleanse and reset

-Here at Wild Nutrition we believe in a seasonal cleanse and moving into the cooler months is no different (in fact I am 2 days into the Wild Nutrition Total Cleanse Programme as I write this).
+Here at Wild Nutrition we believe in a seasonal cleanse and moving into the cooler months is no different.
 A chance to nourish and reset the body and mind before moving into the winter.

 2. Bring down the tempo

 Exercise seasonally by embracing the slow flow of winter.
 Think about yoga, light jogging and walking on those crisp winter mornings.
 Meditation and deep breathing can also be calming and help to bring your body into a parasympathetic state.
 This is very helpful in reducing your stress hormones and to support effective digestion.

 The light of a candle can warm up any room and mood.
 They can form part of an evening ritual to mark the wind down at the end of the day.
 Remember to choose non-toxic candles so you’re not polluting your indoor air environment.
 Our favourites are Neom and Beefayre.

 4. Go slowTake pleasure in cooking slowly, enjoying the aromas and sharing it with friends.
 Your digestives juices actually increase in response to the smell of food so take your time preparing and then eating your food to optimise digestion.